 Wages for High School Athletic Directors

+How much do athletic directors make?
+What is the athletic director base salary?
 Wages for high school athletic directors can vary from school to school and by different locations.
+What does a high school athletic director make?
+The average salary of a high school athletic director will be different than that of a college athletic director.
 High school athletic directors are categorized as all other education administrators by the U.S. Bureau of Labor Statistics (BLS).
-A May 2017 BLS wage report indicates that these professionals earned an average annual salary of $88,240 nationwide.
+A May 2022 BLS wage report indicates that the athletic director salary earns an average per year salary of $99,820 nationwide.

-Years of experience on the job also plays a role in wage potential.
-Here are some wage averages for high school athletic directors with experience, according to Chron.
+Athletic directors increase their salary along with years of experience.
+Years on the job also plays a role in wage potential.
+Here are median salary of a high school athletic director with experience ranges, according to Chron.
+Advanced degrees can also impact average salary.

+What is the athletic director job growth?
 In recent years, there has been a renewed interest in high school sports as well as an increase in rules and safety regulations.
-Both of these factors will result in a positive job growth for high school athletic directors and keep them very much in demand.
+Both of these factors will result in a positive growth for high school athletic directors and keep them very much in demand.

-Choosing a career involves not just potential wages but also various other factors An individual working with students and have a love of sports may find working as a high school athletic director to be a perfect fit.
-An added bonus might come after learning how much a high school athletic director can make.
+Choosing a career involves not just potential wages but also various other factors.
+An individual working with students and have a love of sports may find working as a high school athletic director to be a perfect fit.
+An added bonus might come after learning the average base salary of an athletic director.